-The following solution applies only to Microsoft Windows 95 and Windows 98 users.
+The following solution applies only to Microsoft Windows 98 and Windows 95 users.

-From the MS-DOS prompt, which you can get to by either booting from a diskette or selecting Start, Shutdown, and selecting restart the computer in MS-DOS mode, type the following command.
+From the MS-DOS prompt, which you can get to by booting from a diskette or selecting Start, Shutdown, and selecting restart the computer in MS-DOS mode, type the following command.

 The above command recreate the master boot record (effectively removing the current master boot record).

 Once recreated, reboot the computer and your issue should be resolved; if not, continue to the reinstalling CD-ROM drivers section.

 Reinstalling CD-ROM drivers

-Once in Device Manager click the + next to the CD-ROM drive (if not already a - ).
+Once in Device Manager, click the + next to the CD-ROM drive (if not already a - ).
 From this menu, highlight the CD-ROM listed and click remove.
-Once the CD-ROM has been removed, reboot the computer.
+Once the CD-ROM is removed, reboot the computer.
 As the computer is rebooting, your CD-ROM should be redetected and reinstalled automatically.